 If you see someone harming community cats, then you should call the PSPCA right away and make sure they are able to address the situation urgently.
 If you are not able to connect with them, then you should call the Philadelphia police.

 Most Project MEOW foster cats are adopted out from our private foster homes.
-Some of the foster cats are adopted from our partner’s locations including the PAWS adoptions center and Kawaii Kitty cafe.
 Project MEOW cats are also adopted from Baltimore Pet Shoppe and West Pets in Philadelphia.

 Copyright © 2021 Project MEOW.
 All Rights Reserved.